-"Middle School should be the best of both worlds.
+"Middle School should be the best of both worlds and serve as a bridge between elementary school and high school.
 We are excited to receive young people who are vibrant and enthusiastic, and we enjoy helping them develop into confident, intellectual, Christ-centered young people." - Ross Hailey, Middle School Principal

 A caring, invested faculty dedicates their days to challenging students to become critical thinkers, readers, and writers.
 We hope to send our Middle School students into High School as budding scientists, historians and wordsmiths who are ready to accept bigger challenges.

 While Middle School should be taken seriously, we hope to not take ourselves too seriously.
 These years should be opportunities to try new sports and activities while making friendships across grades that last beyond MRA.